iframe-resizer/docs/src/content/docs/frameworks/api.md

 ## Removing an iframe from the page

-When removing an iframe you should use _iframe-resizer's_ [close()](../api/parent/#close) method.
+When removing an iframe you MUST call _iframe-resizer's_ [disconnect()](../api/parent/#disconnect) method, before removing the iframe element.
 This prevents issues if the iframe is then later re-added to the page.

 ## Virtual DOMs

 For frameworks, such as React, that make use of a Virtual DOM.
-Their are a couple of additional considerations.
+Their are a couple of considerations.

 When you add an iframe to a Virtual DOM, you need to ensure that `connectResizer()()` is only called on the first render of the iframe.